awslabs/kubeflow-manifests/website/content/en/blog/_index.md

 1. [Use Amazon SageMaker Operators for Kubernetes (ACK) to train and deploy machine learning models](https://aws.amazon.com/blogs/machine-learning/use-amazon-sagemaker-ack-operators-to-train-and-deploy-machine-learning-models/).

-1. [Scaling distributed training with AWS Trainium and Amazon EKS](https://aws.amazon.com/blogs/machine-learning/scaling-distributed-training-with-aws-trainium-and-amazon-eks/).
-Details about official support for distributed training jobs using Amazon EKS and EC2 Trn1 instances.
-You can now easily run large-scale containerized training jobs within Amazon EKS while taking full advantage of the price-performance, scalability, and ease of use offered by Trn1 instances.

 ## Watch

 This section curates a list of recorded virtual workshops, demos, and general presentations illustrating how to leverage Kubeflow on AWS and SageMaker to build, run, and monitor scalable ML workflows on Kubernetes.